 I sometimes wonder how I even have anything to my name.

-Now into my 30’s, what I wouldn’t give to go back to my 20 year-old self and try to talk to sense into him.
+Now in my 30s, what I wouldn’t give to go back to my 20-year-old self and try to talk sense into him.

 But since I know myself rather well, I’m pretty sure I wouldn’t have listened.
 Ha!

 You don’t have to get off to a rocky start, though.